leela-zero/leela-zero/CONTRIBUTING.md

 Improvements to the engine that can affect strength should include supporting data.
 This means no-regression tests for functional changes, and a proof of strength improvement for things which are supposed to increase strength.

-The tools in the validation directory are well-fit for this purpose.
+The tools in the validation directory are well-fit for this purpose, as is the python tool "ringmaster".

 The number of configurable options should be limited where possible.
 If it is not possible for the author to make rules of thumb for suitable values for those options, then the majority of users have no hope of getting them right, and may mistakenly make the engine weaker.
 If you must introduce new ones, consider limiting their exposure to developers only via USE_TUNER and set a good default for them.